dbt-labs/dbt-project-evaluator/README.md

 This provides for clear repository organization, so that analytics engineers can quickly and easily find the information they need.

-We might create additional folders for intermediate models but each file should always be nested closest to the folder name that matches their model type.
+We might create additional directories for intermediate models but each file should always be nested closest to the directory name that matches their model type.
 ```
 ├── dbt_project.yml
 └── models